zwave-js/node-zwave-js/docs/config-files/file-format.md

 		"description": "A description what group #2 does", // optional, only add this if it adds additional value "maxNodes": 1, // SHOULD be 1 for the lifeline, some devices support more nodes "isLifeline": true, // Whether this is the Lifeline group.
 SHOULD exist exactly once, some nodes require more groups to report everything
-		"noEndpoint": true, // Whether node id associations must be used for this group, even if the device supports endpoint associations, (optional)
+		"multiChannel": false, // Set this to false to force node id associations for this group, even if endpoint associations are supported.
+Default: `true`
 	},
 	// ... more groups ...
 }